 Being able to tie an art movement or artist to the Renaissance, when knowledge and discovery came on the scene after centuries of being forgotten, allows a student to understand it in a whole new light.
 Hearing a piece of music in the context of events that changed history can make it come alive.

-This FREE 14-page timeline is the perfect tool to help you do that!
+This 14-page timeline is the perfect tool to help you do that!

 I have designed it to be structured enough to use easily, but flexible enough to work for your family.
 It extends from 1200 AD to the present and places each major art movement within its era.
 The timeline has plenty of space to record artists, composers, historical events, important figures, and works of literature.

-It can also be incorporated into a lot of fun activities; be sure to subscribe to this site so you don’t miss any of them!
-Just sign up in the sidebar, and they’ll be delivered straight to your inbox.
+It can also be incorporated into a lot of fun activities; be sure to subscribe to my newsletter so you don’t miss any of them!
+Just sign up below, and they’ll be delivered straight to your inbox.

 *Please note that your confirmation email will come from Jen at A Helping Hand Homeschool (firstname.lastname@example.org).
 Please “white list” this email address so you don’t miss it!